 All of the recommendations listed at Ready.gov that we discuss below

-While we are definitely not preppers, we are prepared for emergencies, blame it on Alex having a degree in Emergency Management or being an Eagle Scout #BePrepared, or living in an area that could have a major earthquake that disrupts our daily way of life.
+While we are definitely not preppers, we are prepared for emergencies, blame it on our founder for having that degree in Emergency Management or being an Eagle Scout #BePrepared, or living in an area that could have a major earthquake that disrupts our daily way of life.
 We recommend visiting Ready.gov for great information to get you started on your emergency preparedness kit and a family emergency plan.

 You can print out a supply list by clicking here.

 We expanded on it just a bit by adding the following: